sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(c2.textContent).toEqual('Name: CheburashkaAge: 12')
 -->

-Here, the name describes how the value is used (domain-specific name) — to check _whether we need to show a greeting_, as opposed to the value itself — _whether the user is a crocodile_.
+The `shouldShowGreeting` name describes how the value is used (domain-specific name) — to check _whether we need to show a greeting_, as opposed to the value itself — _whether the user is a crocodile_.
 This has another benefit: if we decide to change the condition, we don’t need to rename the variable.

 For example, we could decide to greet crocodiles only in the morning: